 According to the draft Income Tax (Digital Requirements) Regulations, the digital start date is the date from which a business must keep digital records and make quarterly submissions.

-For self-employments, the digital start date is the day after the first accounting period that ends on or after the 5th April 2024 (2025 for general partnerships).
+For self-employments, the digital start date is the day after the first accounting period that ends on or after 5 April 2024 (2025 for general partnerships).

 For property businesses, the digital start date is 6 April 2024.